 Be a real birdwatcher and try out our binoculars and telescopes.
 We’ll even be putting your new skills to the test with a challenge to find the lesser white-fronted goose by looking for the golden ring around its eyes.

-Seeing lesser white-fronted geese at Slimbridge was the one of the reasons Sir Peter Scott founded WWT Slimbridge Wetland Centre – as a safe haven for the UK’s rarest geese, as they spend the winter here to escape the cold arctic weather.
+Seeing lesser white-fronted geese at Slimbridge was one of the reasons Sir Peter Scott founded WWT Slimbridge Wetland Centre – as a safe haven for the UK’s rarest geese, as they spend the winter here to escape the cold arctic weather.

 Sir Peter Scott was the first person to discover that the rare lesser white-fronted geese can migrate with the more common European white-fronted geese allowing conservationist to better understand the life and needs of this rare goose.